zhoupingjay/sanguo-gpt/README.md

 ## Changelog

+- v0.3
+    - Improved checkpoint, allowing training to be resumed from a checkpoint.
+    - Note that the new checkpoint format is not compatible with the old ones.
 - v0.2.2
     - Retrain model for 150000 steps using decaying learning rate and dropout=0.001.
     - Training loss is 0.038 after 150000 steps.